-Union Pacific Railroad New Committed Cost-share \$5,660,000 20 MOU attached
+Union Pacific New Committed Cost-share funds \$880,000.00 20% See attached MOU

 New Committed

 New Committed

 3B.
 Capital Investment Financial Agreements: Describe any cost sharing contribution the applicant intends to make towards the FD/Construction Project, including its source, level of commitment, and agreement to cover cost increases or financial shortfalls.
 Describe the status and nature of any agreements between funding stakeholders that would provide for the applicant's proposed match, including the responsibilities and guarantees undertaken by the parties.
 Provide a brief description of any in-kind matches that are expected.
 Please limit response to 2,000 characters.